 As time passed, the program combined with Windows Messenger and turned into Windows Live Messenger.
 But around November 2012, they started moving away from it and focusing on Skype as their primary communication method.
 And by May 2013, MSN was wholly shut down.

 Microsoft introduced a social network called So.cl (pronounced “Social”) in December 2011.
-It worked a lot like Facebook, connecting you with friends and family.
+It worked a lot, like Facebook, in connecting you with friends and family.
 You could post things in your feed, like photos, comment on posts, follow topics you were interested in, and follow others.

-But in March 2017, Microsoft decided to shut down So.cl.
-They didn’t explain why, but it’s likely because not many people used it.
+However, in March 2017, Microsoft decided to shut down So.cl.
+They didn’t explain why, but it’s likely because few people used it.

 Zune was a service and a type of portable media player that was similar to iPods.
 It started in November 2006 with a 30 GB of storage device.
 It can play music (including MP3), show photos, videos, and even connect to Wi-Fi.